AlienFuture/jk_jobs/README.md

 4. a) If you would to start on running server open your console (F8) and type `refresh` and then ensure `<script_foldername>`.
 b) If you would to start your script with your server open your `server.cfg` and type `ensure <script_foldername>`.

+## Important
+If you want to add images from local you must create img folder in html directory and put image file there.
+Originally it uses .webp extension but you can change it in __resources.lua

 ## Credits
 Original script by: [DevKoRinGa]
 Used icons on banner: [Freepik]